|

 In order to distinguish between pre-renal and renal

-azotaemia, urine specific gravity (USG) needs to be assessed – if USG is
+azotaemia, urine specific gravity (USG) needs to be assessed.

 above 1.035, then the azotaemia is likely to be pre-renal, if lower than

-Uraemia means that a cat has azotaemia (increased BUN and creatinine
+Uraemia means that a cat has azotaemia (increased nitrogenous waste in the

-levels) but also has the associated problems commonly seen in CKD patients such as vomiting,
+bloodstream), but also exhibits the associated problems commonly seen in CKD patients such as vomiting etc.

 Potassium and